 - online event entries (training available)

-- set-up a Club’s (free) website using the SportsTG system (training available)
+- set-up a Club’s website using the GAMEDAY system (training available)

-The process adopted by the Board in 2017 for any increase in ARCHERY SA membership (affiliation) fees is predicated each year on referring to the Adelaide: All Groups CPI (6401.0) as at 31 March.
+The process adopted by the Board (in 2017, and modified in 2023) for increases in ARCHERY SA membership (affiliation) fees is predicated on changes to the Adelaide: All Groups CPI (6401.0, Tables 1&2) as at 31 March each year.**

-Unless the CPI increase reaches a threshold of $2.00 against the Adult Metro membership fee, there won’t be an increase, unless exceptional circumstances require it.
+Adopted 10 August, 2023: An increase in affiliations (predicated on changes to the Adelaide: All Groups CPI (6401.0, Tables 1&2) at 31 March), is capped at 5%.
+Unless the CPI increase (capped or uncapped) reaches a threshold of $2.00, affiliation fees won’t increase.
 (In any increase, all individual member types will be altered by the same $ amount.
 The increase of family membership rates will rise by a factor of 2 (i.e if the individual rate increase is $2, the family rate increase is $4).

 $2 Threshold Reached – YES/NO

 * 11 June, 2020: Fees 1 July, 2021 kept at the same level as 2020 (increase that the policy triggered not applied)